effectivecore/core/docs/installation.md

   If you cannot see the invisible files in your archiver, make them visible.
   If you cannot see the invisible files in your OS, make them visible.
 - Establish a connection with the web server via FTP protocol.
-  It's recommended to use the "SFTP" or "FTP with implicit SSL" or "FTP with TSL/SSL".
+  It is recommended to use the "SFTP" or "FTP with implicit SSL" or "FTP with TSL/SSL".
 - Via FTP client go to the www root directory on the web server and copy all files of this system from the local directory